Query governance

 -

-Query Governance Overview: View the result data after the system tags and classifies SQL templates.
+Query Governance Overview: View results after the system tags and classifies SQL templates.

 NoteDAS counts Failed SQL Executions only on instances for which DAS Enterprise Edition is enabled.